open/close all folders

 - The Mummy (1932), the original Universal Horror classic starring Boris Karloff as the mummy Imhotep.
 As the Trope Maker, this occurred before many of the common mummy plot elements were introduced, so the titular Mummy is intelligent and speaks (pretending to be a 20th century Egyptian), doesn't stay in wrappings after he wakes up, doesn't shamble, and generally acts like an ancient sorcerer rather than a creature.

-- It's Universal's 1940s Mummy films (featuring a different mummy named Kharis, most frequently played by Lon Chaney, Jr.) that really set up the trope standards, starting with The Mummy's Hand and continuing on through The Mummy's Tomb, ...
+- The 1940s Mummy films (featuring a different mummy named Kharis, most frequently played by Lon Chaney, Jr.) really set up the trope standards, starting with The Mummy's Hand and continuing on through The Mummy's Tomb, ...
 Ghost, and ...
 Curse.

 - In Night at the Museum a Mummy's magic tablet of stone brings all the statues and other displays to life at night.
 The Mummy himself is assumed to be evil because everyone knows Mummies are evil (plus the fact that he was banging on the sarcophagus cover and moaning)... turns out though he's actually a really Nice Guy and just wants to be let out of his sarcophagus.